dawidwozny/dawidwozny.github.io/_posts/2025-03-16-fluent-builder.md

 };
 ```

-However, the problems I have got is that:
+This approach is simple and relatively clean in comparison to amount of required code but got some downsides:
 * Section `"gcd","nipkg","build"` need to be repeated for every call.
 * Option names need to be memorized by programmer (me) or checked/copied every single time.
-* Option names are being repeated with every call and If they were to be changed need to be chaned everywhere.
+* Option names are being repeated with every call and when they change, need to be replaced everywhere.

-The software was in early stage and haven't decided on the interface yet.
-Did not want to change everything once the option name has been changed.
-Additionaly wanted to a test few cases with every command.

-If I were building interface for command I knwo it works, I would probably use some DTO and function to call it.
+If I were building interface for a command to use in my software, I would probably use some DTO and function to call the command.
 ``` csharp
 public record BuildCommandDto(
     string ContentSrcDir,